Mist-Automation-Programmability/mist_runner_collection/README.md

 ## Verifying the Results:
 Since this is postman and more sophisticated autmation tools, you are reliant on the output to verify that these actions have been completed successfully.

+### Inherited Works
+Most of the Mist API calls come from the Thomas Munzer Mist Postman collection.
+They have been modified to with additional tests and scripts.